SeyfullahSemen/VMGSDK/README.md

     compile 'com.VMG.Vmgsdklibrary:vmgsdklib:1.0.3'
 }
 ```
-There is no need to add special permissions in your `AndroidManifest.XML`, this will be done by our library.
+There is no need to add internet permissions in your `AndroidManifest.XML`, this will be done by our library.

 ### 2. Initialise SDK with config